JonathanCasey/grand_trade_auto/CONTRIBUTING.md

 the tests to do last, where the last test is the lowest level / most disruptive test (drop database), and the 2nd to last is the next lowest level (e.g. types), the 3rd to last is the next lowest (e.g. tables), etc.

+For db-orm-model integration tests, such as `test_int__postgres_orm_models.py`, there order for each `model_crud` test is based on dependencies.
+1st tests without any dependencies are run, then 2nd are tests that may depend only on those models (since they will then require fixtures for those dependent models), and so on.